TOAkinbode/LITA_PROJECT/README.md

 #### CONCLUSION
 It can be concluded that attrition is higher among male staff in research and development department who are around 37 years of age, this could be due to

--1 These men are probably married and needed more income -2 They leave as a result of important discovery during their researches that they feel could help them build their own organisation
+- These men are probably married and needed more income

+- They leave as a result of important discovery during their researches that they feel could help them build their own organisation

--3 If they are exposed to leaving the country during researches, they have probably decided to relocate after exploring other countries.
+- If they are exposed to leaving the country during researches, they have probably decided to relocate after exploring other countries.

--Majority of the male staff on attrition had their job rating to be disatisfied or very dissatisfied
+- Majority of the male staff on attrition had their job rating to be disatisfied or very dissatisfied

 #### RECOMENDATION
--The management should look into reviewing the salary scheme after certain period in the company -Terms and conditions should be made to screen which employee can embark on researches outside the country.
+- The management should look into reviewing the salary scheme after certain period in the company

+- Terms and conditions should be made to screen which employee can embark on researches outside the country.

--The month of probation for newly employed staff should be closely monitored to ensure satisfactory performance.
+- The month of probation for newly employed staff should be closely monitored to ensure satisfactory performance.

 😃

 🏠